-

 What are the duties of the directors and controlling shareholders of a target company?

 Under Dutch law, there is an overarching statutory obligation for the management board and the supervisory board to act in the interest of the company and its affiliated enterprise.
 This interest is mainly served by promoting the long-term value creation of the target company and its affiliated enterprise.
-Additionally, the management board and supervisory board have a duty of care towards the interests of the relevant stakeholders, which include shareholders, employees, customers, and creditors.
-The management board and supervisory board have an obligation to involve and weigh the interests of all stakeholders in their decision making.
+Additionally, the management board and the supervisory board have a duty of care towards the interests of the relevant stakeholders, including shareholders, employees, customers, and creditors.
+They have an obligation to involve and weigh the interests of all stakeholders in their decision-making process.

-In general, shareholders are not required to be guided by the interests of the company and its affiliated enterprise.
-In principle, they may give priority to their own interests.
-However, controlling shareholders (e.g., shareholders holding 30% or more of the voting rights in the general meeting) must consider the Dutch statutory principles of reasonableness and fairness in their conduct, which leads to certain responsibilities towards the company and its stakeholders (including the minority shareholders).
-The extent of these responsibilities will depend on the circumstances of the case.
+In general, shareholders are not required to be guided by the interests of the company and its affiliated enterprise and may, in principle, give priority to their own interests.
+However, controlling shareholders (e.g., shareholders holding 30% or more of the voting rights in the general meeting) must consider the Dutch statutory principles of reasonableness and fairness in their conduct.
+This leads to certain responsibilities towards the company and its stakeholders, including the minority shareholders.
+The extent of these responsibilities depends on the specific circumstances of the case, but generally requires controlling shareholders to refrain from actions that unjustly harm the interests of other stakeholders (such as minority shareholders).

 -